Courtesy of Manitoba Archives

 Of all the first generation children, Evelyn seemed to enjoy the course the most.
 He golfed his way out to the windmill to water the cows and back again.
 On Sundays, when the visitors came out for a round or two, Evelyn would rise early to level the greens before the guests arrived.
 Evelyn golfed and gardened up to his death at age 96.
 Years later, Stuart’s son Percy, built Glen Meadows Golf Course on Vancouver Island where some of the family retired.

 Maida at the weather

-Thus the weather records began in 1884.
-Percy sent one copy to Ottawa for the meteorological record.
-The second copy he kept and added notes about wildlife, bird migration, and other observances.
+The Thermometer Box as it was known contained a number of weather instruments.
+Percy brought thermometers from England but they broke the first winter-from the cold.
+A new set was sent from England that could endure a Manitoba winter.
+Percy began weather records in 1884 and sent one copy to Ottawa for the meteorological record.
+The second copy he kept and added notes about wildlife, bird migration, and other observations.
 It would become a valuable record of weather and natural history.

 Later Norman and Maida kept the meticulous records, taking the readings at 9 a.m., no matter the weather.
 Maida received a plaque from the Canadian Meteorological Service for the third longest weather record kept by any one Canadian family.
 Today the family records are kept in the Manitoba Archives.

 Alice was one of the first women to attend Cambridge University where she studied languages, literature and natural history.
 Once in the new world, Alice became the children’s teacher as Percy did not approve of the local schools.
 Norman Criddle the eldest son of Alice was greatly influenced by his mother.
 Norman preferred walks on the prairie or through the woods, rather than sporting events.
 A walk with Norman was a favourite pastime with his friends.